 In case you want to add the file from Google Drive, just select Google Drive after tapping on the Paper Clip icon.
 Select the file and wait until it downloads for sending.

 How to create a Zip file on Android?

-Now, you might have a certain batch of files and want to Zip it but can’t access your PC at the time.
+Now, you might have a certain batch of files and want to Zip them but can’t access your PC at the time.
 There’s certainly a way to do so on your Android, you just need the right app.
 And, like many other services, the likes of WinRar or 7Zip are available on Android, too.

 If you want to zip a batch of files and send them that way via email on your Android, that’s a rather simple task.
 Follow these instructions to create a Zip file with WinRar on Android:

-- Download WinRar from the Play Store, here.
+- Download WinRar from the Play Store.

 - Open WinRar and allow it to access your Storage.

 - Locate and select files you want to add to a Zip archive.